JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

 By combining these sources, #cite(<blessetal.AnalyzingEvolutionScientific2025>, form: "prose") enabled systematic analysis of linguistic patterns in retracted papers, which this project further expands.

 The original dataset was constructed by merging Retraction Watch entries with corresponding OpenAlex metadata, resulting in \~30k unique retracted articles, of which \~19k had usable abstracts.
 Content-rich sections such as Introduction, Methods, and Conclusion were already extracted in the original dataset.
 These were identified using regular expression-based heuristics applied to the full text and labeled accordingly.
-I reused these pre-labeled sections without modifying the paragraph segmentation, and focused primarily on the Abstract for my core experiments.
+I reused these pre-labeled sections without modifying the paragraph segmentation, and focused primarily on the Abstract for my core experiments  due to  consistent availability and conciseness.

-I adopted this dataset structure and used it as the basis for my own data pipeline.
-From the initial dataset, I focused solely on papers with available *abstracts*, ensuring a consistent text base for my experiments.
-I additionally extracted and retained metadata fields for each paper.
-Many metadata fields (e.g., Author, Institution, Country) were stored as semicolon-separated strings containing multiple entries per paper.
-Metadata fields include:

-- `Field`, `Country`, and `Domain`: Broad categorization of the research.
-- `OriginalPaperDOI` and `OriginalPaperDate`: Identifiers and timestamps.
+=== Filtering and Balancing

+To ensure a clean, task-relevant dataset:

+- Retracted Papers: I first filtered the retracted paper corpus to retain only entries with a non-empty abstract.
+Abstracts were required as they serve as the primary input for most of my models.
+This step resulted in approximately 10,000 retracted papers.

+- Non-Retracted Papers: I randomly downsampled the reference set from #cite(<blessetal.AnalyzingEvolutionScientific2025>, form: "prose")) to obtain approximately 10,000 non-retracted papers.
+These papers were originally selected by the authors based on high citation counts across matching years and fields, under the assumption that frequently cited articles are less likely to be retracted and can serve as a reliable comparison group.

+=== Labeling Strategy

+Retraction Watch includes over 100 retraction reasons, often overlapping (see @labeloverlap).
+For binary classification (fraud vs. non-retracted), I defined fraud as intentional misconduct (e.g., "Fake Peer Review," "Fabricated Data"), excluding ambiguous or procedural issues (see @labeling for categories).
+Papers with any fraud-related reason were labeled as fraud; non-retracted papers formed the negative class.

+=== Metadata Retention
+The dataset preserves metadata fields such as:

+- Field, Country, Domain: Research categorizations.

+- Author, Institution: Semicolon-separated collaboration data.

-- `Author`, `Institution`, `Language`: Contextual and attributional data.
+- OriginalPaperDate, retracted: Temporal and label data.
-- `Abstract`, `Introduction`, `Methods`, `Related Work`, `Result & Discussion`, `Conclusion`: Content-rich sections used for further feature extraction.
-- `retracted`: Label indicating whether the paper has been retracted.

-Many metadata fields (e.g., Author, Institution, Country) were stored as semicolon-separated strings containing multiple entries per paper.

-To establish a binary classification task, I selected only papers with a complete abstract and labeled them as either retracted due to scientific *fraud* or *non-retracted*.
-The binary classification label (scientific fraud vs. non-retracted) was created based on a curated subset of Retraction Watch categories, as detailed in @labeling.
-Abstracts were selected as the core text input due to their concise summarization of a paper’s content, near-universal availability, and reduced risk of structural noise compared to full texts.
+I decided to drop the Language column because almost all the papers are written in English (over 99%).
+There are only a few entries in other languages, like German or French, which isn't enough to be useful for training a model.
+Keeping this feature would just add unnecessary noise, so I removed it to keep things cleaner and more focused.

+Processing details for metadata features follow in @feature_eng

-== Retraction Reason Selection and Labeling <labeling>
+=== Retraction Reason Selection and Labeling <labeling>

 The Retraction Watch database includes over 100 distinct retraction reasons, with each paper potentially associated with multiple labels.
 For this project, I manually defined a subset of retraction reasons indicative of *scientific fraud* and grouped them into the following categories.
 I chose these categories because they clearly involve intentional deception, manipulation, or serious misconduct.
 This sets them apart from cases that might just involve mistakes (like data loss or plagiarism) or procedural problems (like disputes about authorship).
 The goal was to focus specifically on types of fraud that seriously threaten the integrity of scientific research.